 Numerous introduced plant species were identified on the Project site within riparian habitat.
 However, only three declared floral pest species were found.
-These species included two Class 2 (parkinsonia (Parkinsonia aculeata) and parthenium (Parthenium hysterophorus)) and one Class 3 (lantana (Lantana camara)) declared weed species under the Land Protection (Pest and Stock Route Management) Act 2002 were identified or are known on the Project site within riparian habitats.
+These species included two Class 2 (Parkinsonia (Parkinsonia aculeata) and Parthenium (Parthenium hysterophorus)) and one Class 3 (Lantana (Lantana camara)) declared weed species under the Land Protection (Pest and Stock Route Management) Act 2002.
+Such species were either identified or known on the Project site within riparian habitats.

 No Near Threatened or Threatened animal or plant species were identified during the survey.
-Many of the creeks are fringed by Regional Ecosystem 10.3.13 (Eucalyptus camaldulensis woodland, moreton bay ash (Corymbia tessellaris - occasionally present) plus melaleuca (Melaleuca spp.)) and Regional Ecosystem 10.3.14 (Eucalyptus camaldulensis woodland).
-These REs have "Of Concern" Department of Environment and Resource Management Biodiversity Status, due to weed infestation by species including parkinsonia (Parkinsonia aculeata) and habitat degradation.
+Many of the creeks were fringed by Regional Ecosystem 10.3.13 (River Red Gum (Eucalyptus camaldulensis) woodland with Moreton Bay Ash (Corymbia tessellaris) and Melaleuca (Melaleuca sp.) occasionally present) and Regional Ecosystem 10.3.14 (River Red Gum (Eucalyptus camaldulensis) woodland) present.
+These REs have "Of Concern" Department of Environment and Resource Management Biodiversity Status, due to weed infestation by species including Parkinsonia (Parkinsonia aculeata) and habitat degradation.

-The Stream Invertebrate Grade Number - Average Level Index was developed by the National River Health Program as a tool for the bioassessment of water pollution and assesses the taxonomic composition of the invertebrate assemblage to determine river 'health'.
-Once plotted on an objective bi-plot graph, an indication of types of pollution and other physical and chemical factors can be interpreted, and a basic estimate of river health can be determined.
-Results indicated the majority of aquatic study sites fell within quadrants of the graph that indicate high salinity or nutrient levels (may be natural), or indicate urban, industrial or agricultural pollution.
+The Stream Invertebrate Grade Number - Average Level Index was developed by the National River Health Program as a tool for the bioassessment of water pollution and investigation of the taxonomic composition of the invertebrate assemblage in order to determine river 'health'.
+Once plotted on an objective bi-plot graph, an indication of types of pollution and other physical / chemical factors can be interpreted and a basic estimate of river health can be determined.
+Results indicated that the majority of aquatic study sites fell within quadrants of the graph that indicate high salinity or nutrient levels (may be natural), or indicate urban, industrial or agricultural pollution.
 This is a likely result of numerous factors including the ephemeral nature of the broader catchment and disturbances by cattle grazing.
 The macro-invertebrate faunal composition was found to be dominated by predatory taxa.

-A total of five amphibian species (one introduced), 12 birds (nine of which are listed under the Environment Protection and Biodiversity Conservation Act 1999 as Migratory and / or Marine), one mammal (introduced), one reptile and seven fish species were identified during the survey.
+A total of five amphibian species (one introduced), 12 birds (nine of which are listed under the Environment Protection and Biodiversity Conservation Act 1999 as Migratory and / or Marine), one mammal (introduced), two reptiles and seven fish species were identified during the aquatic surveys.

-The one mammal that was identified on the Project site and associated with riparian habitat, feral pig (Sus scrofa), is listed as a Class 2 pest under the Land Protection (Pest and Stock Route Management) Act 2002.
+The one mammal that was identified on the Project site and associated with riparian habitat, Feral Pig (Sus scrofa), is listed as a Class 2 pest under the Land Protection (Pest and Stock Route Management) Act 2002.